dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ### 🚀 Motivation
 Having real time inference is crucial for many computer vision models.
-In some applications, a second delay in inference could mean life or death.
+In some applications, a 1-second delay in inference could mean life or death.

 Imagine you're behind the wheels of a self-driving car and the car takes one full second to detect an oncoming truck.
 Just one second too late, and you could end up in the clouds 👼👼👼